 Conferences and seminars are both excellent networking events as you get to meet a lot of people.
 They are also opportunities to hear some good thought-provoking conversations.
 I had one such exchange last year while talking to a professional colleague and friend.
-Somebody new came in to our conversation and introduced himself to us only to find out that he and my friend were both part of the same extremely large organization and were part of two different entities.
+Somebody new came into our conversation and introduced himself to us only to find out that he and my friend were both parts of the same extremely large organization and were part of two different entities.

 Question to my colleague after the customary business card exchange: “What is your role in our company?”

 Answer: “I am an Organizational Development (OD) manager.”

 Response: “Ah, so you are in the training department.”

 Reaction: “NO, I AM NOT.
 I am in OD.
 As you know, training is a different department.”